Deconstructivism in Architecture and Its 10 Most Amazing Buildings

 The Dancing House

 Product of a co-operation between the Croatian-Czech architect, Vlado Milunić, and the Canadian-American architect, Frank Gehry, the Dancing House, or Tančící dům in Czech Republic, is located on a riverfront plot in Prague.
 A dancing house is not something people would usually associate with Prague, it would most likely be old buildings, prime examples of pre-war architecture and historic attractions.
 Which is why the Dancing House is such a strikingly modern contrast to the city’s infrastructure.
 Also called Ginger & Fred, as an homage to Ginger Rogers and Fred Astair – the legendary dance duo, the house actually does look like it has been caught in a middle of a dance move.
 People often describe the unusual shape of the building as a woman and a man dancing together, with even their hands showing and a skirt swaying to the music.
 The curvature of the glass does indeed resemble a skirt-wearing figure as it is embracing its partner, you can almost anticipate the next move.
-Anyway, the structure definitely stands out among the Neo-Baroque, Neo-Gothic and Art Nouveau buildings that Prague is famous for.
+Anyway, this piece of deconstructivist architecture definitely stands out among the Neo-Baroque, Neo-Gothic and Art Nouveau buildings that Prague is famous for.
 99 concrete panels, each having a different shape and dimension, are supporting the “dancing” shape.

 Daniel Libeskind’s Jewish Museum